brotatdao/tweakframe/README.md

 (option 1 - dev server - the subdomain API gateway may not work using dev server but UI will) Use Frog's frame tester at http://localhost:3000/api/dev

+IMPORTANT: in route.tsx you need to change the devtools to enabled: true

 ```bash
 pnpm run dev
 ```